 Why This Works:

-Remember, less is more with rich colors.
-For example, a few statement pieces (burgundy candles, gold candlesticks) have more impact than lots of small burgundy items everywhere.
-Therefore, let the colors do the work—ultimately, you don’t need clutter.
+The trick is restraint.
+A few statement pieces (burgundy candles, gold candlesticks) have far more impact than lots of small burgundy items dotted everywhere.
+Let the colours do the work.

 5. Ralph Lauren-Inspired: Heritage Holiday Elegance

-If you’ve ever flipped through a Ralph Lauren holiday catalog, you know the vibe.
-Rich, layered interiors with tartan throws, brass candlesticks, and deep jewel tones that feel both cozy and sophisticated.
+If you’ve ever flipped through a Ralph Lauren holiday catalogue, you know the vibe.
+Rich, layered rooms with tartan throws, brass candlesticks, and deep jewel tones that feel both cosy and refined.

-This is that aesthetic—but on an actual budget.
+This is that look — but on an actual budget.

 The Color Palette: